zhiqiangjianggithub/EchoSightPro/README.md

 Full chain data rate is the __Core Indicator__ for software beamforming-based ultrasound scanner.
 It describes how much data it can handle under specific MLA/SYN settings;

-Currently, since version 0.5.0, with the hardware(__without__ discrete GPU), EchoSight-Pro is the fastest framework for CPU and integrated GPU setting both with synthetic, RTB, MLA supported.
+Currently, since version 0.5.0, given the same hardware(__without__ discrete GPU), EchoSight-Pro is the fastest framework for CPU and integrated GPU setting both with synthetic, RTB, MLA supported.

 (If not, please provide information to echosight_pro@126.com, I will correct my description mistakes.)